opendesk/winnow/docs/options.md

  }
  ```

-This describes the product family for a toy that comes in three colours, two sizes and can have either four or six wheels.
+This describes the product family for a toy that comes in three colours, two sizes and can have either four or six wheels, and may or may not be varnished.

 Winnow provides both a json language for defining these options and a set of operations for manipulating them.